nodsup-halnux/Advanced-Hoon/CoreAcademy/Network&Auth/readme.md

 #####  Looking at each Helper Core:

+- These cores are nested in each other!
+They are not independent and juxtaposed at the same level.
+The indexing below indicates the level of nesting.

 1) ev (Event Handling):
 - Before defintion, there is jet registration with `~%  %per-event  ..trace  ~`
 - This is the largest of the cores (> 1000 lines), handling both task and response events.